Coronavirus: Health Ministry issues memorandum for staff

 All the JSs and EAs concerned shall ensure that their officers and staff attend office at staggered working hours as per a DoPT office memorandum, it stated.

-According to the office memorandum, the entire premises of the health ministry, including the washrooms, elevators and staircases, will be closed for a thorough sanitation on June 6-7.
+According to the office memorandum, the entire premises of the health ministry, including the washrooms, elevators and staircases, will be closed for thorough sanitation on June 6-7.

 The ministry advised discouraging the entry of visitors into the office complex and sanctioning leave whenever a request for self-quarantine is received.